NY Fed's Dudley says inflation drifting up, economic growth lagging

-NEW YORK (Reuters) - New York Federal Reserve President William Dudley said on Tuesday he expects inflation to drift higher over the remainder of the year, though he added that the U.S. central bank’s 2 percent inflation target is not a ceiling.
+NEW YORK, May 20 (Reuters) - New York Federal Reserve President William Dudley said on Tuesday he expects inflation to drift higher over the remainder of the year, though he added that the U.S. central bank’s 2 percent inflation target is not a ceiling.

 Speaking at an event in New York, Dudley said that while headwinds are growing less severe, the trajectory of economic growth continues to disappoint.